-The Core Strategy recognises the importance of sustainable development to ensure that the natural environment is protected and/or enhanced.
+The Core Strategy recognises the importance of sustainable development to ensure that the natural environment is either protected or enhanced, or both.
 It plans to improve biodiversity through applying national legislation, to discharge its Biodiversity Duty and through implementing a Green Infrastructure Strategy and Action Plan, published in August 2017.
 In addition, the DMP policy NHE2: 'Protecting and enhancing biodiversity and areas of geological importance' seeks to encourage a net gain in biodiversity across the borough.
 The Habitats Regulations Assessment concluded that the growth planned in the Core Strategy would have no adverse impact on the integrity of the Natura 2000 sites.